 - Cleaner Wax if wanted.
 A marine wax of your preference.

 3D Bug Remover Concentrate!
-Now, this isn't an advertisement or anything, I just wanted to share this somewhat recent discovery with all of you out there.
+Now, this isn't an advertisement or sponsored post; I just wanted to share this somewhat recent discovery with all of you out there.

 - Allow it to soak for two minutes.

 If you enjoyed today's simple tip, please share and subscribe to our mailing list.
-Salty Scales is dedicated to providing you with the best fishing gear and tips out there.
-If you have any questions, ideas or anything else, don’t hesitate to reach out to us here.
+Salty Scales is dedicated to providing you with the best fishing gear and advice out there.
+If you have any questions, ideas, or anything else, don’t hesitate to reach out to us here.
 See you on the water!